Manage machine catalogs

 Note:

-Although you can create a snapshot using the management interface, we recommend that you create a snapshot using the hypervisor management console, and then select that snapshot in the Full Configuration management interface.
+Although you can create a snapshot using the management interface, we recommend that you create a snapshot using the hypervisor management console, and then select that snapshot in Studio.
 This enables you to provide a meaningful name and description rather than an automatically generated name.
 For GPU images, you can change the image only through the XenServer XenCenter console.

 Change the master image